Pulsze

 Pulsze is a village in the administrative district of Gmina Wyszki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 16 km north-west of Bielsk Podlaski and 32 km south of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 434 people, among whom 398 were Roman Catholic, 6 Orthodox, and 30 Mosaic.
 At the same time, 406 inhabitants declared Polish nationality, 1 Belarusian and 27 Jewish.
 There were 77 residential buildings in the village.